The London Internship Program

 Take the underground Tube railway to your four-week internship!
 Students will take their classes for the first four weeks then participate in internships Monday - Friday for the last four weeks.
 Students take one internship course and a class for a minimum of 8 units.

-Students will work with the International Programs Assistant Director of Orientations and Internships to find an internship that fits with their area of study and interests.
+Students will interview and work with the International Programs Coordinator of Internships and Academics, as well as the London program staff, to find an internship that fits with their area of study and interests.

-Along with a 4 unit internship course (IPIN 595), students will take an additional 4 unit course from either:
+Along with a 4 unit internship course (IPIN 495), students will take an additional 4 unit course:

 The London Family